ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

    nvr --servername=/tmp/texsocket +%line "%file"
    ```
    About the macros: when properly configured with SyncTeX, Skim gives you the following information to work with:
-   - the full path of the `tex` source file to open in Neovim (stored in the `%file` macro), and
+   - the full path of the LaTeX source file to open in Neovim (stored in the `%file` macro), and
-   - the line number in the `tex` source file corresponding to the position you clicked in the PDF file (stored in the `%line` macro)
+   - the line number in the LaTeX source file corresponding to the position you clicked in the PDF file (stored in the `%line` macro)

    Your job is to use the `%line` and `%file` macros to construct a shell command that opens `%file` at line number `%line` in the editor of your preference.
    You need the `neovim-remote` script to open Neovim remotely; this is why the `Command` field reads `nvr` and not `nvim`; using `nvim` won't work because `nvim` cannot open files remotely.